All Burma Federation of Student Unions: History

 Burma's fledgling democratic process came to a halt in 1962 when General Ne Win staged a coup d'etat in which hundreds of protesting students were killed.
 The turbulent political situation since that time, characterised by kleptocratic, socialistic and paranoid authoritarian rule, has forced ABFSU and its members underground on a number of occasions.

-Following military coup, university students began protesting against the new government.
+Following the military coup, university students began protesting against the new government.
 In response, Ne Win's administration quickly imposed repressive new dormitory rules on the student body.
 The students and their unions vehemently opposed these regulations, leading to protests that culminated in the 7 July Student Uprising on July 7, 1962.
 At that time, the student union leaders were Ko Ba Swe Lay as President of the RUSU and Ko Thet as President of the ABFSU.
 The military government completely abolished the legal status of both the ABFSU and the RUSU.
 Between 3:30 and 4:00 AM on July 8, the Student Union building was demolished with dynamite.
 During the rule of the military government led by General Ne Win, many ABFSU members and student leaders from across the country were imprisoned as political detainees and subjected to torture and exile, including being sent to Coco Islands.

 In 1988, amid widespread civil unrest and mass pro-democracy demonstrations in Rangoon, the All Burma Federation of Student Unions (ABFSU) publicly re-emerged under the leadership of prominent dissident Min Ko Naing (a nom de guerre meaning "conqueror of kings").
 The organization played a key role in coordinating the nationwide protests that culminated in the 8888 Uprising.